• Recipes

 🥘 Ingredient Notes

 Because there are so few ingredients in this recipe, I do recommend making the effort to use as many fresh ingredients as possible (except for the pasta).
+See recipe card for quantities.

 all of the ingredients for garlic parmesan chicken pasta

-• Cavatappi Pasta - I used Cavatappi (sometimes called Cellentani) pasta for this recipe because it's hearty enough to hold up to the rigorous stirring and boiling this recipe requires.
+• Pasta - I used Cavatappi (sometimes called Cellentani) pasta for this recipe because it's hearty enough to hold up to the rigorous stirring and boiling this recipe requires.
 I also just enjoy the "double elbow" twisted shape.
 You can use other boxed pasta shapes like rigatoni, gemelli, macaroni, penne, etc. Just avoid anything light or delicate — you're looking for a 9-12 minute "al dente" cook time!

 • Chicken Breast - The first step of this recipe calls for slicing or pounding the chicken breast to about half an inch thick.
 You can also just buy thinly sliced chicken cutlets and use those.
 Adjust the cook time accordingly!